 Sustainable Musical Instrument Manufacturing

 At Yamaha, living in harmony with people and the planet is at the heart of everything we do.
-We strive to make a positive difference in the environment, as well as local and global communities, so that people of all ages can continue following their musical passions for generations to come.
+All over the world, Yamaha Group companies strive to make positive differences in the environment, as well as in local communities, so that people of all ages can continue following their musical passions for generations to come.

 Afforestation in Tanzania in cooperation with local communities